-The coastal footpaths are itineraries that run along the coastline from Blanes to Portbou (Costa Brava), in the past they were used by the police and later by the Guardia Civil to control smuggling and the black market.
-Today the way is known for his fabulous views of Girona coast, where the deep blue sea combined with the green pine trees which provides shade most of part the way.
+The coastal footpaths are itineraries that run along the coastline from Blanes to Portbou (Costa Brava), formerly used by the police and later by the Guardia Civil to control smuggling and the black market.
+Today these roads are known for their fabulous views of the Girona coast, where the deep blue sea combined with the green pine trees provides shade most of part the way.

 We propose 7 coastal footpaths of low / moderate intensity to discover the most hidden coves and landscapes of the Costa Brava.